 Yes!
 It freezes extremely well!
 Simply wrap the fudge pieces in parchment paper and freeze them in an air tight container or baggie.
 When thawing, just let the fudge sit at room temperature for a few hours.

-Chocolate Fudge Recipe with Condensed Milk FAQs
+Microwave Fudge Recipe FAQs

 Yes!
 It will most likely require more time the microwave though.
 Just keep microwaving in 30 second intervals until the fudge is creamy and smooth.